snakster/cpp.react/README.md

 A more practical description is that it enables coordinated, multi-layered - and potentially parallel - execution of callbacks.
 All this happens implicitly, based on declarative definitions, with guarantees regarding

-- update-minimality - nothing is re-calculated or processed unnecessarily;
+- _update minimality_ - nothing is re-calculated or processed unnecessarily;
-- glitch-freedom - no transiently inconsistent data sets;
+- _glitch freedom_ - no transiently inconsistent data sets;
-- thread-safety - no data races for parallel execution.
+- _thread safety_ - no data races for parallel execution.

 The core abstractions of the library are

-- **signals**, reactive variables that are automatically re-calculated when their dependencies change, and
+- _signals_, reactive variables that are automatically re-calculated when their dependencies change, and
-- **event streams** as composable first class objects.
+- _event streams_ as composable first class objects.

 Signals specifically deal with aspects of time-varying state, whereas event streams facilitate event processing in general.

 Additional features include

-- a publish/subscribe mechanism for callbacks with side-effects;
+- a publish/subscribe mechanism for callbacks with side effects;
 - a set of operations and algorithms to combine signals and events;
 - a domain model to encapsulate multiple reactive systems;
 - transactions to group related events, supporting both synchronous and asynchrounous execution.